 32. Patio Hop

-Summer in Whistler means day drinking on one of Whistler’s many patios and is definitely one f my favourite things to do in Whistler in Summer.
+Summer in Whistler means day drinking on one of Whistler’s many patios and taking in the amazing views.
 Some of my favourite patio’s are Beacon Pub, Black’s Pub, Basalt Wine & Salemeria, Nita Lake Lodge and the Nicklaus North Table Nineteen patio at Green Lake!

 33. Walk Across Whistler Glacier On The Sky Raker Bridge